-This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program for: (a) the person who served as our principal executive officer during the fiscal year ended December 31, 2011; (b) the people who served as our principal financial officer during the fiscal year ended December 31, 2011; and, (c) our two other executive officers who were serving as executive officers on December 31, 2011.
-Collectively, these were our "Named Executive Officers" or "NEOs" for 2011:
+This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program during the fiscal year ended December 31, 2014, for: (a) our principal executive officer; (b) our principal financial officer; and (c) our three other executive officers who were serving as executive officers on December 31, 2014.
+Collectively, these were our "Named Executive Officers" or "NEOs" for 2014:

-- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Gregory C. Walker, our Vice President, Finance, and Chief Financial Officer; - Michael Shahbazian, our former Interim Chief Financial Officer, Vice President, Finance; - Joy E. Leo, our former Executive Vice President, Chief Administration Officer and Acting Chief Financial Officer; - Cornelis (Cees) Hartgring, our Vice President, Client Services and Sales; and - Kimon Michaels, Ph.D., our Vice President, Products and Solutions.
+John K. Kibarian, Ph.D., our Chief Executive Officer and President; Gregory C. Walker, Vice President, Finance, and Chief Financial Officer; Cornelis (Cees) Hartgring, Ph.D., our Vice President, Client Services and Sales; Kimon W. Michaels, Ph.D., our Vice President, Products and Solutions; and KwangHyun (KH) Kim, our Vice President, Business Development, PDF Solutions Semiconductor Technology, Korea Limited.